 There are several companies operating tours to the Cayos Cochinos.
 I did took a day trip with Ruthless Roatan, who use comfortable “vintage” fishing yachts with indoor seating (great to escape the shade), onboard toilets and a kitchen where they serve baked goods, fruit and drinks while you sail.
 I appreciated their commitment to eco-friendly tours (there was no single-use plastic on board, and the fish that we caught were given to a local restaurant to serve for dinner!).

 #5 – Monkey Around at Daniel Johnson’s Monkey and Sloth Hangout

 One of the island’s newest attractions, Daniel Johnson’s Monkey and Sloth Hangout is on the shore of French Harbor, close to Little French Key.
-I haven’t actually visited this Roatan attraction myself, as I always thought the animal sanctuary was one of the most popular excursions for families with children, rather than solo adults.
-I’ve read that the staff is particularly adept at encouraging youngsters to interact with animals safely and respectfully.
+I haven’t actually visited this Roatan attraction myself, as I prefer to see animals in the wild rather than in captivity.
+However, I’ve read that the staff here is particularly adept at encouraging youngsters to interact with animals safely and respectfully.

 Visitors can expect to get up close and personal with many animal species native to Central America, including sloths, monkeys, agoutis, and tropical birds.
 Although there is no restaurant on site, most excursions to Daniel Johnson’s Monkey and Sloth Hangout include a stop at a favorite local restaurant for a seafood lunch.
 Admission, usually included as part of a package, begins at about $45 per person.